 12. Enjoy Elite Benefits With Fine Hotels & Resorts

-Although the American Express Platinum Card gives automatic Marriott and Hilton Gold status, you might not want to stay at one of those hotels.
+Although the Amex Platinum provides complimentary Marriott and Hilton Gold status (enrollment required), you might not want to stay at one of those hotels.
 Fine Hotels & Resorts is another Amex Platinum benefit that is exclusive to cardholders.
 When booking a prepaid room through Amex Travel, you’ll earn 5x points per dollar on your reservations.

 - Room upgrade upon arrival, when available